The world needs your book.

-I'm obsessed with books.
-I'm guessing you are, too, if you're writing one.
+I’m obsessed with books.
+I’m guessing you are, too, if you’re writing one.
 And congratulations on that, by the way.
 Writing an entire book (or article or any piece of writing) takes incredible commitment and discipline.
-To reach the point that you're ready for an editor is a huge accomplishment.
+To reach the point that you’re ready for an editor is a huge accomplishment.
+As of January 2026, I’m no longer taking freelance clients, but the information on my page might help you think through the services you need.

 Jess Shulman is an extraordinary editor—everything a writer dreams of and wants. ...
 She is a joy to work with, a true collaborator who is respectful, tactful, gentle, and articulate, and who meets every deadline.
 I highly recommend her.